pytroll/fcidecomp/documentation/verification-validation-plan/introduction.rst

 Purpose
 ~~~~~~~

-The document details the V&V plan for the Work Package 'Support to CharLS decompression for MTG users'
+The document details the Verification & Validation plan for the Work Package 'Support to CharLS decompression for
-in the context of the EUMETSAT Data Tailor Web Service.
+MTG users' in the context of the EUMETSAT Data Tailor Web Service.

 Scope
 ~~~~~

-Objective of this plan is define how to validate the ability of the FCIDECOMP software to decompress FC1 L1c NRT data, verifying its compatibility with MTG user stations.
+Objective of this plan is define how to validate the ability of the FCIDECOMP software to decompress FCI L1c NRT data, verifying its compatibility with MTG user stations.

 It is addressed at: